tddawson/improv-song-practice/README.md

-# Improv Song Practice App
+# Songtaneous

-A Flutter app to practice improvising songs in different genres.
+An app to practice improvising songs in different genres and styles.

 ## Contributors